1

 -

-Soil Type: Acidic, well-drained soil -
+Soil Type: Acidic, sandy or loamy soil -

 Humidity: Moderate to high humidity preferred -

-Winter Care: Mulch to protect roots in colder zones -
+Winter Care: Mulch heavily for protection in colder zones -

 Share